 You have got to learn how to fix grainy photos, if you have done any kind of photo shooting sessions in poor lighting conditions, accidentally mistuned your camera settings to be too sensitive, or have taken long exposures that haven’t quite worked out.
 Grainy photos will lack vibrancy, will have muted colors, and will clearly look pixelated as the visual distortion is manifested as pixels, flecks, or dotted specks on the photograph.

-While the term grain and noise are used interchangeably to describe the pixelated look, these are two different terms.
+While the terms grain and noise are used interchangeably to describe the pixelated look, these are two different terms.
 Grain appears in the highlights of the photograph, while digital noise (which is like sound distortion) will impact the luminance, brightness, and color of your photos.
 However, both attribute to an uneven, unappealing look.
 Let’s take a look at how to fix grainy photos and why grain & noise appear in photographs in the first place.

 Why Does Grain & Noise Appear in Photographs?